-A: Yes, members who have identified these courses as part of their educational plan with their Career and Education Navigator may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
+A: Yes, members who have identified these courses as part of their educational plan with their Regional Education Navigator may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
 The Training Fund also offers its own classes to help students get ready for college-level courses.
 Training Fund workshops are posted here.

 Registering and Paying for School with Tuition Assistance

 Q: Do I have to take all my pre-requisite classes at one college?

 A: No, pre-requisite courses are generally transferable between schools and can usually be taken at multiple places if that is more convenient for you.
-However, always check with your desired degree program’s academic advisor to make sure.
-Your Career and Education Navigator may be able to advise you as well.
+However, always check with your desired degree program’s academic adviser to make sure.
+Your Regional Education Navigator may be able to advise you as well.

 Q. How do I know the best school to go to for my pre-requisite classes?